Probabilistic construction of Toda conformal field theories: Introduction

-This means that, in the quantum theory, the Toda field (rescaled by $\gamma$) will have a tendency to remain close to the (classical) solution of this $\mathfrak{h}$-valued equation.
-It is explained in \cite{GeMa92} that when $\Sigma$ is the two-dimensional sphere $\S^2$, $\mathfrak{sl}_n$ Toda equations (where one adds appropriate conical singularities) can in some sense be interpreted as compatibility equations for a meromorphic embedding of a two-sphere into a complex projective plane $\C\mathrm P^n$, and therefore establishes a correspondence between solutions of the Toda equation \eqref{Toda_equ} and certain meromorphic embeddings from $\C\mathrm{P}^1$ to $\C\mathrm{P}^n$, a problem which somehow provides a generalization of the celebrated \textit{uniformisation of Riemann surfaces}.
+We expect this conjecture to be true at the level of large deviations (or semi-classical analysis) in the spirit of the paper \cite{LRV19}.
+Yet one has to be cautious here because the normalization constant $\langle 1 \rangle_{T,g}$ may become infinite depending on the topology of $\Sigma$.
+In the rest of the document, we will focus on the case where $\Sigma$ is the Riemann sphere $\mathbb{S}^2$ (though the present framework can be extended to other topologies), in which case $\langle 1 \rangle_{T,g}=\infty$.
+Still one can define quantities with insertion of a certain number of Vertex Operators, whose parameters obey the \textit{Seiberg bounds}~\cite{Sei90} in order to ensure existence of the corresponding correlation function (see next subsection).
+Interestingly, it is explained in \cite{GeMa92} that in this setup (that is $\Sigma=\S^2$) $\mathfrak{sl}_n$ Toda equations (where one adds appropriate conical singularities) can in some sense be interpreted as compatibility equations for a meromorphic embedding of a two-sphere into a complex projective plane $\C\mathrm P^n$, thus establishing a correspondence between solutions of the Toda equation \eqref{Toda_equ} and certain meromorphic embeddings from $\C\mathrm{P}^1$ to $\C\mathrm{P}^n$, a problem which somehow provides a generalization of the celebrated \textit{uniformisation of Riemann surfaces}.
+More details can be found in Subsection~\ref{semi-classical}.

-In the context of the quantum theory, the Toda field $\varphi$ should be understood as a random map from a Riemannian surface $(\Sigma,g)$ to $\mathfrak{h}$ whose law can be defined via the expression (here $F$ is some real-valued functional on a space of maps $\Sigma\to\mathfrak{h}$):